Who this is for

 What you need

-| RFP / tender pack | Source context for response drafting |
+| RFP / tender pack | Uploaded package documents | Source context for drafting and consistency checks |

-| Prior responses | Consistency checks and knowledge reuse |
+| Prior responses | Built up as you answer queries | Duplicate detection, consistency checks, and knowledge reuse |

 What you get

-- AI draft responses
+- AI draft responses with an RFP coverage check before drafting

-pendingtoclosed - Response documents and circular generation
+- Amendment flagging and one-click tender circular generation (Word)

 Before TruBuild

-Someone compiles the list
+Someone compiles the register

 With TruBuild